th2-net/th2-act-ui-backend/README.md

       connection-type: mq
       attributes:
         # enter the target session name here
-        - demo-conn1 # example of session name, configure it accourding your boxes
+        - demo-conn1 # example of a session name, should be the same as what target conn components are configured to use
         - parsed
         - publish
   extended-settings: